 This means that the practice of becoming a Mai had started shrinking long back which is a good thing considering that most of the Mais were widows from poor families or women with a tragic past and no other place to go.

-Now the women are independent and educated so they are in a better position to start fresh even after falling in life.
-But the women were more vulnerable in the older years.
+Now women are independent and educated so they are in a better position to start fresh even after falling in life.
+However, the women were more vulnerable in the older years.

 So many years back (I am not sure when but maybe 6-7 generations back) such abandoned, lonely women formed a group and started living together in different Ashrams which they formed near the Shivalayas(temples of Lord Shiva).